WJhamerling/portfolio/readme.md

-Hello,
+#Portfolio v1

-This is my portfolio.
+This is the first version of my Portfolio.
-It will become better and more beautiful as i'm learning.

-Greetings,

-Willem-Jan Hamerling
+Worktime: about 1 week.